It’s Nice to Meet You

 Hello and welcome, I’m Bree.

 Being a therapist is a privilege.
 I’ve always had curiosity and interest in behavior and the ways we interact with one another.
-I love learning about life stories, hearing about different experiences, thoughts, perspectives and seeing vulnerability and growth.
+I love hearing about life stories, learning about different experiences, thoughts, perspectives and seeing vulnerability and growth.

 I completed a Bachelor of Arts Degree in Psychology at California State University Fullerton and a Master’s Degree in Clinical Social Work, with a Specialist in Aging Certificate at the University of Michigan.
 In addition to therapy, my clinical training includes medical and geriatric social work.
 Prior to becoming a therapist, I worked in various industries in different administrative positions, including Student Psychological Counseling and Disability Services at a university.